csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 **Results**

-After querying a list of stations with their respective ids, I download the it as a CSV file to view in EXCEL (some station names are cut off when viewing ing Google Cloud BigQuery).
+After querying a list of stations with their respective ids, I download the outcome as a CSV file to view in EXCEL (because some station names are cut off when viewing in Google Cloud BigQuery).
 A quick and up-close inspection confirms the source of duplicate data.
 Below is two primary examples showcasing duplicates by either having the different ids or names.

 | station_name | station_id |